-Another amazing book that really takes you in the experience of one of the biggest upsets in boxing history.
-The last great fight, really weighs in about the amazing heavy weight champion named Mike Tyson circ 1990.
-The book includes historic interviews with Tyson and his loved ones, and also as his being a referee.Read more
+This amazing book takes you in the world and experience of one of the great infamous moments in boxing history.
+The last great fight, really leans in on the amazing boxing champion named Mike Tyson around Circa 1990.
+This must read includes some great historic interviews with Tyson himself and loved ones.Read more

 Joe Layden, who’s not only a best-seller but an award-winning journalist, took the time to interview members of Tyson and Douglas’s family, their children, and even the referee.
 He also covered professional boxing during the height of Tyson’s reign and knows everything there is to know about the historic tale of tragedy and redemption.
 His full-access to interviews with fighters and research has allowed him to meticulously recreate Tyson’s era.